ccampo133/akka_streams_vs_rx_reactor/README.md

 `onErrorContinue` operator.
-This operator relies on the operators upstream to be aware of how it works and to check some flags, so it won't work with all the operators (you need to check Javadoc for operators to figure out which ones support it.
+This operator relies on the operators upstream to be aware of how it works and to check some flags, so it won't work with all the operators (you need to check Javadoc for operators to figure out which ones support it).
 Also there's some unexpected behaviour when nested streams are involved.
 The example below is adopted from [this github issue.](https://github.com/reactor/reactor-addons/issues/210 )